Musa-dabwe/Installing-Speckit-CLI-on-Termux/README.md

 ### Installing Gemini CLI on Termux

-That's great progress!
 Now that the `specify` command is working, the next crucial step to use Spec Kit is installing one of the supported AI agents.

 The Gemini CLI is an excellent choice for Termux.
 It's an open-source tool that brings the power of Gemini directly into your terminal, and Spec Kit is built to integrate with it.